davidtchiu/davidtchiu.github.io/teaching/cs475/hwk6.sched/index.md

 - Run the interactive process for 5 seconds

 #### Program Requirements
 1. First, let's write ourselves a CPU hog inside `cpu_hog.c`.
 This shouldn't take you long.
-This program must be long-running and CPU-bound, so you just need to write an infinite loop doing mindless arithmetic to waste CPU time.
-For instance, just have it repeatedly traverse a small 2D array and doing some integer operation on each element.
-This might simulate the work of AI training, for instance.
-To be truly CPU-bound,  ensure that your program doesn't yield and doesn't perform an I/O operation (like printf, scanf, open, etc.).
-When it's run it will attempt to monopolize the CPU until the OS scheduler preempts it.
+This program must perform purely CPU instructions, so you just need to write an infinite loop doing mindless arithmetic to waste CPU time.
+For instance, just have it repeatedly traverse do some integer operation (like multiply or divide) on a variable.
+Ensure that your program doesn't yield and doesn't perform an I/O operation (like `printf`, `scanf`, `open`, etc.).
+When it's run it will monopolize the CPU until the OS scheduler preempts it.

-2. Verify that your CPU hog is indeed monopolizing.
+2. Verify that your CPU hog is indeed monopolizing the CPU.
 Compile and run it.
-Leave it running and from another shell, run the command `top`, which lists all running tasks and orders them by CPU usage.
-Near the top, you should see your hog process using up 100% of the server's CPU.
+From another shell (you can create another terminal window by pressing on the `+` button to the right of your terminal window), run the `top` command, which dynamically lists all running tasks and orders them by CPU usage.
+Near the top, you should see your hog process using up close to 100% of one of the server's CPUs.
+Here's what mine shows.
    ```bash
    PID USER      PR  NI    VIRT    RES    SHR S  %CPU  %MEM     TIME+ COMMAND
    190143 dchiu     20   0    2644    948    860 R  99.7   0.0   0:04.01 cpu_hog
    ```

-3. While the first hog's running, if you started another hog process, you would think that their CPU usage would split to 50%.
+3. While the CPU hog's running, try starting another CPU hog process.
+You would think that their CPU usage would split to 50%.
 But a run of `top` informs us that you now have two processes each taking up ~100%.
 What's going on?
 The server has a multi-core CPU.
 Linux is scheduling each task on a separate core, so they are indeed each monopolizing 100% of their own cores.
-Since we're aiming to stress test the OS on this assignment, we'll force all the processes to be run on just one CPU.
-(More on that later.)
-Terminate the CPU hogs after testing.
+Since we're aiming to stress test the OS on this assignment, we'll "pin" all the processes to be run on the same CPU.
+(More on how to do that later.)
+Go ahead and terminate the CPU hogs after testing.

 4. Next, let's define our interactive program inside `interactive.c`.
-This program must be I/O-bound.
 It should take a single command-line argument `<run-seconds>`.
 We want this program to simulate an interactive program like a shell, a code editor, or text processor, which does very little CPU work and spends most of its time blocking/waiting.
 To do this, you'll want the process to repeatedly [usleep()](https://www.ibm.com/support/pages/example-using-c-api-usleep) for **300 ms** (which is approximately the delay of a key press).
 After you sleep, print this line of output to the screen:

    ```bash
    [click] elapsed=300.077 ms  jitter=0.077 ms
    ```

-   Meaning:
+   where:
-   - `[click]` indicates a simulated user action like a keypress or a mouseclick.
+   - `[click]` indicates a simulated user action like a key-press or a mouse-click.
    - `elapsed` is the wall-clock time taken for the OS to service the "click."
 It should be displayed in milliseconds, precise to the thousandth place.
-   - `jitter` is the instantaneous wakeup delay for this click in milliseconds, defined as: $$jitter = (actual\_elapsed - expected\_elpased)$$.
-The "jitter" is an approximation responsiveness delay.
-It is influenced by scheduler latency and the current system load, and may spike if the system is overwhelemed.
+   - `jitter` is the responsiveness' delay in milliseconds, defined as: $$jitter = (actual\_elapsed - expected\_elpased)$$.
+(In our case, $$expected\_elpased = 300$$ ms).
+The jitter influenced by scheduler latency and the current system load, and may spike if the system is overwhelemed.
+The higher the jitter, the more "lag" you feel as the human.
 It is a useful measurement of how quickly your OS schedules an interactive process after it becomes ready/runnable.

    This loop should run for a minimum of the given `<run-seconds>` seconds.
 Then it should break out of the loop and exit.
    Here's what a 2-second run might look like: